iGladkikh/iGladkikh/README.md

 ## Hi 👋!
-My name is Igor, I am a Java backend developer.
+My name is Igor, I’m a Java backend developer.

 <!--
 **iGladkikh/iGladkikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.